khadas/krescue/docs/README-factory-testing.md

 Notes

 - This test profile just write serial number and display minimal board information
+- system boot from SPI-Flash (no need SD card)
 - Wait QR scan for serial code
 - Need press KEY_FN for efuse write ( if TEST_KEYS_SKIP=Y configuration option not defined)
 - Remove USB-Flash for exit from testing process